cfpb/design-manual/page-components/buttons.md

 <div class="content-33 content-first">
 ### Labels
-<p>Use verbs and an active voice.
+<p>Labels should be written in sentence case.
+Use verbs and an active voice.
 Language should be clear, succinct, and informative.
 Limit the copy length to 22 characters.</p>
 </div>

 <div class="content-67 content-last">